igor-podpalchenko/stethoscope-private/go_11/readme.md

 # Stethoscope Go v11

 ## Purpose
+Stethoscope is network utility (MacOS and Linux).
-This binary is a production-ready Go implementation of the Stethoscope TCP tap.
-It passively captures a single TCP flow on a specified interface, reassembles both directions, and forwards application payloads to downstream consumers.
-It preserves the existing configuration shape (JSON-ish configs, startup buffering, control plane) while adding guardrails such as stricter config validation and explicit back-pressure accounting.
+It passively captures (eavesdropping) a single TCP flow on a specified interface, reassembles TCP traffic in both directions, and forwards TCP L7 payloads to downstream sockets or pcap file.
+Basic idea behind - build simple and powerful traffic analysis tool with minimal possible operating complexity, that are suitable for automated/unattended traffic inspection and protocol decoding.
+It's intended for various network protocols research/reverse engineering.

+Features: JSON-ish configs, startup buffering, control plane while adding guardrails such as stricter config validation and explicit back-pressure accounting.

 ## How it works
 1. **Config + logging setup** – The entrypoint reads a required `--config` path, optionally overriding console verbosity with `--log-level`, then initializes logging and the service instance.
 Signal handlers cancel the service cleanly on SIGINT/SIGTERM.【F:go_11/main.go†L12-L66】